psydwannabe/JsVideoModal/readme.md

 ## Installation
 ### Script-Snippet (CMS, or "the easy way"):
-* Copy and paste the contents of "script-snippet.txt" into a global template or content-asset near the bottom of the page, such as a footer or legal text block.
+* Copy and paste the contents of "code-snippet.txt" into a global template or content-asset near the bottom of the page, such as a footer or legal text block.

 ### Separate File Inclusion
 * Add jsVideoModal.min.css to your global includes